collocations.org

 economic, financial, material, monetary

-VERB + REWARD
+VERB + reward

 earn, enjoy, gain, get, obtain, reap, receive

-bring, have, provide
+bring, have, provide, yield

 Hard work usually brings its own rewards.